RDACollectionsWG/specification/readme.md

 ### A.3 DKRZ use case: Climate data management

-Scientific groups and research institutions around the globe develop individual climate models, which are run on their respective HPC systems.
+Scientific groups and research institutions around the globe, including those at the German Climate Computing Center DKRZ, develop individual climate models which are run on their respective HPC systems.
 However, there is no perfect climate model, and all of them model the physical world in different ways.
 To assess the quality of climate models, a large exercise is therefore needed: Running the various models with same input and boundary conditions, producing data that can then be analyzed and compared to assess the differences between models or to generate aggregated “ensemble” data products (basic statistics).
 This exercise is called the Coupled Model Intercomparison Project (CMIP<sup>https://www.wcrp-climate.org/wgcm-cmip</sup>).

 CMIP is in essence a cyclic activity, with each phase running for several years.
 The previous phase, now finished, was CMIP5; the current phase is called CMIP6.
 The insights resulting from CMIP data are eventually also used to back the Assessment Reports of the Intergovernmental Panel on Climate Change (IPCC), and therefore, the community workflow of CMIP is also intertwined to some extent with IPCC processes.